Curtis-Lane/ProphuntVR/README.md

 # VR Prop Hunt

-This is a VR game where you are split into 2 seperate teams, hiders and seekers.
+This is a mulitplayer(eventually not yet) VR game where you are split into 2 seperate teams, hiders and seekers.
 The hiders can turn into objects in the room, and the seekers will try to find and eliminate the players throughout the map.

 *Developed with Unreal Engine 5*